Plantar Fasciitis and Foot Pain in Nursing

-One of the most common causes of foot pain, found often in athletes, is Plantar Fasciitis – though you don’t have to exercise to acquire this ailment.
+One of the most common causes of foot pain, found often in athletes, is plantar fasciitis - though you don’t have to exercise to acquire this ailment.
 Contributors can include obesity or regularly wearing shoes with inadequate support.

-Plantar Fasciitis can cause crippling pain, and once you have it, it seems that no shoes or stockings are going to help.
+Plantar fasciitis can cause crippling pain, and once you have it, it seems that no shoes or stockings are going to help.

 Plantar fasciitis is an overuse injury like carpal tunnel syndrome.

-Commonly presenting as a stabbing pain in the sole of the foot, Plantar Fasciitis is a much more complex beast than it seems on paper.
+Commonly presenting as a stabbing pain in the sole of the foot, plantar fasciitis is a much more complex beast than it seems on paper.

-The plantar fascia originates in the medial tubercle of the calcaneus, runs the length of the foot, spanning the arch, and terminates into the transverse ligaments of the metatarsal heads.
+The plantar fascia originates in the medial tubercle of the calcaneus, runs the length of the foot, spanning the arch, and then terminates into the transverse ligaments of the metatarsal heads.

 Essentially this means that the thick, fibrous ligament spans from the heel to just in front of the toes.
 It acts as a cantilever for the arch.